 give you holes

-plug each one into the reduced expression to get its second coordinate
+plug the roots into the reduced expression to get the holes' second coordinates

-(and mark it on the graph with a hollow circle).
+(and mark them on the graph with hollow circles).

 - The roots of the reduced numerator